-Section 17.01.36.
 FARM OPERATION.
-The operation and management of a farm or a condition or activity that occurs at any time as necessary on a farm in connection with the commercial production, harvesting, and storage of farm products, and includes, but is not limited to: (i) Marketing produce at roadside stands or farm markets. (ii) The generation of noise, odors, dust, fumes, and other associated conditions. (iii) The operation of machinery and equipment necessary for a farm including, but not limited to, irrigation and drainage systems and pumps and on-farm grain dryers, and the movement of vehicles, machinery, equipment, and farm products and associated inputs necessary for farm operations on the roadway as authorized by the Michigan vehicle code, Act No. 300 of the Public Acts of 1949, being sections 257.1 to 257.923 of the Michigan Compiled Laws. (iv) Field preparation and ground and aerial seeding and spraying. (v) The application of chemical fertilizers or organic materials, conditioners, liming materials, or pesticides. (vi) Use of alternative pest management techniques. (vii) The fencing, feeding, watering, sheltering, transportation, treatment, use, handling and care of farm animals. (viii) The management, storage, transport, utilization, and application of farm by-products, including manure or agricultural wastes. (ix) The conversion from a farm operation activity to other farm operation activities. (x) The employment and use of labor.
+The operation and management of a farm or a condition or activity that occurs at any time as necessary on a farm in connection with the commercial production, harvesting, and storage of farm products, and includes, but is not limited to:

-Section 17.01.37.
+Marketing produce at roadside stands or farm markets;

+The operation of machinery and equipment necessary for a farm including, but not limited to, irrigation and drainage systems and pumps and on-farm grain dryers;

+The movement of vehicles, machinery, equipment, and farm products and associated inputs necessary for farm operations on the roadway;

+Field preparation and ground and aerial seeding and spraying;

+The application of chemical fertilizers or organic materials, conditioners, liming materials, or pesticides;

+Use of alternative pest management techniques;

+The fencing, feeding, watering, sheltering, transportation, treatment, use, handling, and care of farm animals;

+The management, storage, transport, utilization, and application of farm by-products, including manure or agricultural wastes;

+The employment and use of labor; and

+Any conditions arising from such activities including, but not limited to noise, odors, dust, and fumes.

 FARM BUILDINGS.
-Any building or structure other than a dwelling, moved upon, maintained, used or built on a farm which is essential and customarily used on farms of that type for the pursuit of their agricultural activities.
+Any building or structure other than a dwelling, principally used for an agricultural purpose.

-Section 17.01.38.
 FARM PRODUCTS.
-Those plants and animals useful to human beings produced by agriculture and includes, but is not limited to, forages and sod crops, grains and feed crops, field crops, dairy and dairy products, poultry and poultry products, Cervidae, livestock, including breeding and grazing, equine, fish, and other aquaculture products, bees and bee products, berries, herbs, fruits, vegetables, flowers, seeds, grasses, nursery stock, trees and tree products, mushrooms, and other similar products, or any other product which incorporates the use of food, feed, fiber, or fur, as determined by the Michigan commission of agriculture.
+Those plants and animals useful to human beings produced by agriculture and includes, but is not limited to forages and sod crops, grains and feed crops, field crops, dairy and dairy products, poultry and poultry products, Cervidae, livestock, including breeding and grazing, equine, fish, and other aquaculture products, bees and bee products, berries, herbs, fruits, vegetables, flowers, seeds, grasses, nursery stock, trees and tree products, mushrooms, and other similar products, or any other product which incorporates the use of food, feed, fiber, or fur, as determined by the Michigan Commission of Agriculture and Rural Development.

-Section 17.01.39.
 FILLING.
 Shall mean the depositing or dumping of any matter onto or into the ground, except common household gardening and general farm care.

-Section 17.01.40.
-FLOOR AREA.

 FLOOR AREA, GROSS.
 The sum of the gross horizontal areas of the several floors of the building measured from the exterior faces of the exterior walls or from the centerline of walls separating two (2) buildings.
 The “floor area” of a building which is what this normally is referred to as, shall include the basement floor area when more than one-half (1/2) of the basement height is above the established curb level or finished lot grade, whichever is higher (see Basement definition).
-Any space devoted to off-street parking or loading shall not be included in “floor area”.
-Areas of basements, utility rooms, breezeways, unfinished attics, porches (enclosed or unenclosed) or attached garages are not included.
+Any space devoted to off-street parking or loading shall not be included in “floor area.”
+Areas of basements, utility rooms, breezeways, unfinished attics, porches (enclosed or open) or attached garages are not included.